rasulkireev/gpw/content/books/economical-writing.md

 ## My Thoughts

 A Harvard Economics Professor recommended this book to me 5 years ago.
 I got it immediately.
 Unfortunately, it did not stick at the time.
-Mostly, due to the fact that I was not a voracious reader, back then.
+I was not a voracious reader, back then.
 I regret not reading it, as it would have helped my writing in college a lot.
 Well, you can't change that now.
-However, I can improve my writing now, and this book does give you a lot of great ways to do just that.
+But, I can improve my writing now, and this book does give you a lot of great ways to do that.

 I have no idea if it is working yet (is my writing any good :D), but I'd like to believe it is.

 The book is short, around 100 pages, and a few pages per chapter.
 Each chapter is a suggestion on how to become a better writer.

-Interestingly, even though this books is titled and marketed as a book for ecnomists, in reality it can help anyone to improve their writing (especially, non ficiton writers).
+Even though this book is titled and marketed as a book for economists, in reality, it can help anyone to improve their writing (especially, nonfiction writers).

 ## Summary

 * Learn to take criticism.
 * The style of writing matters at least as much as the content.
 * Try to be clear as possible.
-If any of your readers don't understand something, it is 99% it is your fault.
+If any of your readers don't understand something, it is most likely your fault.
 You need to rewrite the sentence.
 * In matters of taste the only standard is the practice of good people.
 * As you improve, your previous work might seem rubbish.
-There is not much you can do, aprt from fighting this feeling.
-You will keep improving, you just have accept that.
+There is not much you can do, apart from fighting this feeling.
+You will keep improving, you have to accept that.
 * Don't wait until the research is done to begin writing because writing, to repeat, is a way of thinking.
-Researchis writing.
+Research is writing.
 * So What?
 Answer that question in every sentence, and you will become a great scholar, or a millionaire; answer it once or twice in a ten-page paper, and you'll write a good one.
 * At the end of a session, always write down your thoughts.
 This will save you half an hour of warming up when you start again.
 * Keep your paragraphs short (though, not too short).
 One idea per paragraph is enough.
-* Use less commas, quite often they add unnecessary pauses.
+* Use fewer commas, quite often they add unnecessary pauses.

 ## Highlights